tweedge/springcore-0day-en/README.md

 * Spring parameter binding is used
 * Spring parameter binding uses non-basic parameter types, such as general POJOs

-> *Analyst's note:* Does this imply this is an RCE only in nondefault cases?
-The author then seems to claims this is a reasonable use of SpringBeans.
+> *Analyst's note:* This stated that the vulnerability can only attain RCE in nondefault cases.
+The author later claims this is a reasonable use of SpringBeans.
+Since this is not the *default* case, I'm laying shame on any news outlet claiming this vulnerability is the next log4shell.
+It categorically isn't.

 ## Demo